-There are no specific regulations on termination due to redundancies/mass layoffs.
-The courts determine the reasonableness of the grounds for termination of each employee.
-However, when employment is terminated due to certain kinds of restructuring relating to technology or machinery, employers must give 60 days' advance notice to the Labour Inspector.
+There are no specific regulations on termination due to redundancies/mass layoffs, other than those that apply to general termination.
+However, when employment is terminated due to certain kinds of restructuring relating to technology or machinery, slightly different regulations apply.
+In those situations, employers must give 60 days' advance notice to the Labour Inspector.
 In addition, employers must give 60 days' advance notice to the affected employees, or make payment in lieu of notice.
-This type of termination is subject to normal severance pay (see Question 9), and the employer must also pay special severance to employees who have at least six years' tenure.
+For this type of termination, normal severance pay is required (see Question 9), and the employer must also pay special severance to those employees who have at least six years' tenure.

-11. Do foreign employees require work permits and/or residency permits?
+11.Do foreign employees require work permits and/or residency permits?
 If so, how long does it take to obtain them and how much do they cost?

-Thai employment and immigration laws prescribe that a foreign person intending to work in Thailand must first receive a non-immigrant business ("B") visa from any Royal Thai Embassy/Consulate abroad before entering Thailand and then obtain a work permit from the Ministry of Labour in Thailand before starting work.
+Thai employment and immigration laws prescribe that foreign persons wishing to work or physically operate a business in Thailand must obtain a work permit from the Ministry of Labour and maintain a valid nonimmigrant visa while staying in Thailand.
+A foreign person intending to work in Thailand must first obtain a non-immigrant business ("B") visa from any Royal Thai Embassy/Consulate abroad before entering Thailand and then obtain a work permit from the Ministry of Labour in Thailand before starting work.
 The work permit application must be sponsored by an entity or sponsor who is registered in Thailand.
 Processing the application normally takes about ten to 14 days.
-Specially expedited processing is available only to companies receiving investment promotion and other qualifying companies.
-Government fees for a work permit are in the range of THB850 to THB6,100 (about US\$25 to US\$181) depending on the validity granted which could be up to two years.
+The processing time can be reduced to one day for companies: